 LONG, James.
 Bandon, Cork 1814 — 23.3.1887.
 Rev. British (Irish) Missionary in India.
 While earlier sources claim that of his background little is known, but in any case he passed some time in Russia, Wikipedia referring to Oddie knows that he was the son of John and Anne Long and attended school at Bandon and visited Russia only in 1863.
-Ordained as priest in 1839, went to India in 1840 or 1846 as a Missionary of Church Missionary Society and worked near Calcutta.
-In 1861 “Padre Long” superintended the translation of the Bengali play, the Nil Darpan, directed against the indigo planters, and was therefore indicted for libel and sentenced to Rs.
+Ordained as deacon in 1839, he went to India in 1840 as a Missionary of Church Missionary Society and worked near Calcutta, mainly as teacher.
+In 1861 “Padre Long” superintended (some say, translated) the translation of the soon famous Bengali play, the Nil Darpan by Dinabandhu Mitra, directed against the indigo planters, and was therefore indicted for libel and sentenced to Rs.
 1000 fine and a month’s imprisonment.
+After prison three years on leave in the U.K., then continued his work in Calcutta.
 In 1872 he returned to England and lived in London.
-In 1848 married Emily Orme.
+In 1848 married Emily Orme (d.
+1867).

 – A descriptive Catalogue of Bengali works.
 4+108 p.
 Calcutta 1855.

-– Eastern Proverbs and Emblems, illustrating Old truths.
-Trübner’s Oriental Series.
-L. 185?; Pravādamālā.
+– Pravādamālā.
 138 p.
 Calcutta 1868; Three thousand Bengali Proverbs and Proverbial Sayings illustrating native Life and Feeling amd Ryots and Women.
 174 p.
-Calcutta 1872.
+Calcutta 1872; Eastern Proverbs and Emblems, illustrating Old truths.
+15+280 p.
+Trübner’s Oriental Series.
+L. 1881.